We must face many uncomfortable truths about life and love, as neither is always positive.

 Including what occurs in nature, there is little in life that you have control over.

-This is the simple fact that most of the things you plan and do in life depend on more than one person’s actions.
+This is the simple fact that most things you plan and do depend on more than one person’s actions.

 3. Life is a lonely road…